dahlia/json-hash/README.md

     are encoded.
 It also provides various hash algorithms; see also the [docs of Deno's std/crupto module][std/crypto].

+ -  [*merkle.ts*](./merkle.ts) provides hash digests of JSON [Merkle tree]s.
+    It can be used for efficient diff of two large trees or updating a deep leaf in a large tree.

  -  [*canon.ts*](./canon.ts) provides canonicalization of JSON trees.
     This complies with [RFC 8785], also known as JCS (JSON Canonicalization Scheme).